-- Blu-tack (not UHU white tack or pink or green tack.
-Original Bostick Blue)
+- Blue Tack – not UHU white tack or pink or green tack – Original Bostick Blue

 - Full sheet 300gsm Hot Press watercolour paper.
-Arches or Fabriano or Lana – you will most likely end up using all 4 cut sheets, so be prepared to buy extra if needed, or buy two full sheets
+Arches or Fabriano or Lana – you will most likely end up using all 4 cut sheets, so be prepared to buy extra if needed.
+Alternatively purchase a pad of A3 Hotpress, 300gsm.

-You may wish to include some or all of the following in your ‘kit’ if you already own these items:
+- Extras – you may wish to include some or all the following in your ‘kit’ if you already own these items.